burlachenkok/exploring-python3/python3-note.md

 * [@staticmethod](https://docs.python.org/3/library/functions.html#staticmethod) - which is a class method that **does not** receive an implicit first argument as a reference to the class object.
 * [@classmethod](https://docs.python.org/3/library/functions.html#classmethod) - which is a class method that **does** receive an implicit first argument as a reference to the class object.
 Therefor the "class method" has as an implicit first argument which is a class type.
+* [@property](https://docs.python.org/3/library/functions.html#property) - this is a decorator (see [Appendix Object Orientated Design Patterns in Technical Note From C++98 to C++2x.](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#object-orientated-design-patterns)) that turns the method into a "getter" for a read-only attribute with the same name.

 ## Classes in Python

 Classes provide a means of bundling data and functionality together.
 In C++ terminology the data members in Python are public, and all member functions are virtual and public.

-The method function is declared with an **explicit** first argument representing the object, which is provided implicitly by the method call and by convention is typically called `self`.
+The method function is declared with an **explicit** first argument representing the object, provided implicitly by the method call and by convention, typically called `self`.
 For comparison traditionally in C++, the reference to the object is not declared by the programmer and the pointer to the object is accessible through `this`.
 Only recently in C++23 the alternative syntax with explicit declaring `this` object has been added into the language.
 See [Technical Note.
 From C++98 to C++2x/C++23 - Language Features](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#10-ref-qualified-methods-from-c11-and-more-about-explicit-object-parameter-from-c23).

 Like in C++, most built-in operators with special syntax can be redefined for class instances.